digdeeproots/provable-refactorings/recipes/core-6/extract-method.md

+{{ Production }}

 If you get to the end of step 1, the refactoring is possible - it will produce a valid result.

 This recipe is designed to do Extract Function and nothing else.
 If you want something else, there are other refactorings for that.

+You can commit at the end of any numbered step.
+At each such point, the code will compile and produce exactly the same results as the original code.

 # Constraints